ioi-foundation/dcrypt/docs/README.md

 ## Quick Start

-To use DCRYPT in your project, add it as a dependency in your `Cargo.toml`:
+To use dcrypt in your project, add it as a dependency in your `Cargo.toml`:

 ```toml
 [dependencies]